Can a Co-Signer or Guarantor Help You Get a Mortgage in New York?

 Cut down on your spending and then concentrate on paying down your debt.

-Just in case, you can pay down every creditor each month, you should target cutting big chunks into those who impose higher interest rates, so you're not incurring even more debt.
+If you can pay down every creditor each month, you should target cutting big chunks into those who impose higher interest rates so you're not incurring even more debt.

-If you can pay down your credit cards in a hurry, just get a statement your bank and send it to your loan officer or mortgage broker to show that your debt has been lowered.
+If you can pay down your credit cards quickly, get a statement from your bank and send it to your loan officer or mortgage broker to show that your debt has been lowered.

-One way to reduce your debt is to offer a lower down payment than 20%, and use some of those savings to pay down your personal debt.
+One way to reduce your debt is to offer a lower down payment than 20% and use some of those savings to pay down your debt.

-You may be required to purchase PMI, but it may be worth it to you to be able to purchase your dream home.
+You may be required to purchase PMI, but it may be worth it to you to be able to buy your dream home.

-Read on: What is a PMI Payment on a Mortgage.
+Read on: What a PMI payment on a mortgage is.

-FHA-backed loans and VA loans typically accept a higher DTI (up to 50%), so if for some reason you can't reduce your debt, this might be a better option.
+FHA-backed and VA loans typically accept a higher DTI (up to 50%), so if you can't reduce your debt, this might be a better option.

 There is a caveat for the New York City market, however.
 Taking out an FHA loan will limit your choices on what you can buy.

-Just as co-ops can be finicky about co-borrowers and guarantors, they are not likely at all to take an applicant with an FHA-backed loan.
+Just as co-ops can be picky about co-borrowers and guarantors, they are not likely at all to take an applicant with an FHA-backed loan.

-Furthermore, most co-ops take a serious look at your DTI and personal finances, so they may have more stringent guidelines and reject your application on that basis.
+Furthermore, most co-ops take a severe look at your DTI and personal finances, so they may have more stringent guidelines and reject your application.

-Even most condo buildings will not take FHA-backed loans because they do not want to deal with the financial vetting process, which is an annual affair if they want to stay approved.
+Even most condo buildings will not take FHA-backed loans because they do not want to deal with the financial vetting process, which is an annual affair if they wish to stay approved.

 You can try each condo individually and see if they would be willing, but the chances aren't great, especially with new developments.